Covid testing to end for health staff and visitors with no symptoms

-Covid-19 testing for most staff and visitors in health settings who do not have symptoms will end in Northern Ireland from Monday.
+Covid-19 testing for most symptomless staff and visitors in health settings will end in Northern Ireland from Monday.

-The move comes as the region’s chief medical officer warned that the number of Covid cases is likely to increase again through the winter.
+The move comes as the region’s chief medical officer said the number of Covid cases is likely to rise again this winter.

 Advice to test remains in place for healthcare workers, care home residents and hospital patients who develop symptoms.

-Health officials have said it remains the case that any visitor displaying symptoms of a respiratory infection, including Covid, should not visit a hospital or care setting.
+Visitors with symptoms of a respiratory infection, including Covid, should continue to avoid visits to hospitals and care settings, health officials said.

-Lateral flow tests will remain available free of charge for those for whom testing is still advised.
+Lateral flow tests will still be available for free for those for whom testing is still advised.

 Chief Medical Officer, Professor Sir Michael McBride, said: “The prevalence of Covid-19 in Northern Ireland has fallen significantly from that seen earlier this year.